 The concept of ‘Green Municipalism’ as a strategy for social and ecological transformation is receiving increasing attention.
 I would like to offer a few reflections on this strategy and on how it is being formulated.

-I am critical of some aspects of Green Municipalist strategy, but I want to make it very clear that there is a great deal which I find valuable and positive in this perspective.
+I am critical of some aspects of Green Municipalist strategy, but I there is a great deal which I find valuable and positive in this perspective.
 I am in whole-hearted agreement with the emphasis on local grassroots organizing, on the importance of building organic links with many different sectors in the community, on the development and nurturing of truly democratic processes and institutions, on human scale economic activities, and with much else.